Uthar/buildnode/README.md

-# Buildnode: A libary to ease interaction with cxml:dom documents and nodes
+# Buildnode: A library to ease interaction with cxml:dom documents and nodes

 ## Examples